stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 providing the recipient with a hint that a particular child zone has published new CDS, CDNSKEY and/or CSYNC records.

-## Endpoint Discovery
+## Endpoint Discovery {#discovery}

 To locate the target for outgoing delegation maintenance notifications, the notification sender MUST perform the following procedure:

-1. Construct the lookup name, by injecting the `_signal` label after the first label of the delegation owner name.
+1. Construct the lookup name, by injecting the `_dsync` label after the first label of the delegation owner name.

 2. Perform a lookup of type DSYNC for the lookup name, and validate the response if DNSSEC is enabled.
 If a DSYNC RRset results, return it.

-3. When the query resulted in a negative response:
+3. If the query resulted in a negative response:

-   - If the negative response indicates that the parent is more than one label away from the `_signal` label, construct a new lookup name by inserting the `_signal` label into the delegation owner name just before the parent zone labels inferred from the negative response, and go to step 2.
+   - If the response's SOA record indicates that the parent is more than one label away from the `_dsync` label, construct a new lookup name by inserting the `_dsync` label into the delegation owner name just before the parent zone labels inferred from the negative response, and go to step 2.

      For example, `city.ise.mie.jp` is delegated from `jp` (and not from `ise.mie.jp` or `mie.jp`!).
-The initial DSYNC query relating to it is thus directed at `city._signal.ise.mie.jp`.
-This is expected to result in a negative response from `jp`, and another query for `city.ise.mie._signal.jp` is then required;
+The initial DSYNC query relating to it is thus directed at `city._dsync.ise.mie.jp`.
+This is expected to result in a negative response from `jp`, and another query for `city.ise.mie._dsync.jp` is then required;

-   - Otherwise, if the lookup name has any labels in front of the `_signal` label, remove them to construct a new lookup name (such as `_signal.jp`), and go to step 2.
+   - Otherwise, if the lookup name has any labels in front of the `_dsync` label, remove them to construct a new lookup name (such as `_dsync.jp`), and go to step 2.
      (This is to enable zone structures without wildcards.)

    - Otherwise, return null (no notification target available).